 Welcome to the world's longest golf course and an idea that is pure genius.
 Nullarbor Links breathes life into the massively long stretch of road it’s named after and creates the ultimate road trip adventure.
-An 18-hole course, it covers a whopping 1365km, with holes found in towns or roadhouses stretching from Ceduna in South Australia all the way to Kalgoorlie in Western Australia.
+An 18-hole course, it covers a whopping 1365km, with holes found in towns or roadhouses stretching from Ceduna in SA all the way to Kalgoorlie in WA.

 This is another course that ranks highly when it comes to Australia’s best golf courses, but we’ve put a circle around it for the sheer beauty of its signature third hole.
 A testing par three, it is one of the most awe-inspiring golf holes you’ll ever come across.
 Witness incredible coastal views from this vantage point as you attempt to navigate your shot over water and onto a small green.
 It’s one of several holes that offer remarkable views of the coast, which contrasts massively with those fairways that are surrounded by tall trees.
 Play the course when staying at a BIG4 park in Narooma.

 If travelling with international guests who like golf, this is the course to take them to.
 Play a round at Anglesea Golf Club and expect to share the fairways with a huge population of kangaroos.
 We’re not just talking about the occasional ‘roo hopping past every so often – the course is literally packed with dozens upon dozens of these native animals.
 It might just be the biggest crowd you ever play in front of, although it’s doubtful you’ll receive much applause when you drain that 20m putt.
-Play here when staying at BIG Anglesea Holiday Park.
-More information about the Anglesea Golf Club is available on the BIG4 website.
+Play here when staying at BIG4 Anglesea Holiday Park.

 Billed as Australia's largest public access golf resort, with a mammoth 45 holes, this is a must-visit for those who want variety from their golfing holiday.
 Two 18-hole layouts as well as a nine-hole course ensure there’s plenty of opportunity to indulge.
 It’s not just quantity; these quality courses offer great views of Lake Mulwala.
 It’s well worth a stop when travelling along the Follow the Murray touring route.